Queensland School Year Levels and Starting Age: Prep to Year 12

 Moving into or out of Queensland

-Parents moving into Queensland should ask two questions before enrolment:
+Parents moving into Queensland should usually ask two questions before enrolment:

 - Is my child eligible for Prep or Year 1 under Queensland rules?